ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 [Robonomics](https://robonomics.network/) is building a framework on top of Ethereum and IPFS for [smart cities](https://en.wikipedia.org/wiki/Smart_city) apps to easily exchange data (from sensors or computation, for example).

-### Make a decentralized prediction market
+### Decentralized prediction markets

 [Augur](https://www.augur.net/) is a blockchain and decentralized market where you can bet on anything or request prediction from the crowd wisdom.
 Like so many blockchain-based apps, the data is hosted on IPFS.

-## Decentralized Identity (DID)
+## Decentralized Identity

-A [Decentralized Identity](https://en.wikipedia.org/wiki/Decentralized_Identifiers) is a concept of storing all your personal data on your devices rather than let every service you use store a partial copy of it as it is now.
-You having control of your data means that you decide which app has access to what, that you only fill your information once, that you can revoke access, etc. DID is a hot topic for Web3.0, and IPFS is one of the core technology a lot of engineers build DID around.
-The identity wallet [Nomios](https://nomios.io/) shared [some thoughts](https://docs.google.com/presentation/d/1HbydOI0w-T_FY23zCACAyHmzDq1ZvyG2tklpPSm6OQQ/edit#slide=id.g5c88e8f60d_0_11) about DID in general during the [IPFS Camp 2019](https://github.com/ipfs/camp).
+[Decentralized Identity](https://en.wikipedia.org/wiki/Decentralized_Identifiers) is the concept of storing all your personal data on your devices rather than let every service you use store a partial copy of it.
+You having control of your data means that you decide which app has access to what, that you only fill your information once, and that you can revoke access.
+Decentralized identity is a hot topic, and IPFS is one of the core technologies a lot of engineers build around.
+The identity wallet [Nomios](https://nomios.io/) shared [some thoughts](https://docs.google.com/presentation/d/1HbydOI0w-T_FY23zCACAyHmzDq1ZvyG2tklpPSm6OQQ/edit#slide=id.g5c88e8f60d_0_11) about decentralized identity general during the [IPFS Camp 2019](https://github.com/ipfs/camp).

 ### Element